svrxjs/svrx-plugin-localtunnel/README.md

 }).start();
 ```

-> example above will init https://svrx.localtunnel.me for you
+> Example above will prepare https://svrx.localtunnel.me for you

 ## Options